tnabtaf/pub_spork/README.md

 # Reporting

-The `--report` function generated the selected library report.
+The `--report` function generates the selected library report.

 ...